From Head-Level to Feature-Level Circuits

 ICLR 2025, 2024

-demonstrated that SAE features can serve as causally implicated circuit nodes.
-Second, attribution graphs [2]Circuit Tracing: Revealing Computational Graphs in Language Models
+use interventions to test SAE features as circuit nodes.
+Attribution graphs [2]Circuit Tracing: Revealing Computational Graphs in Language Models

 Lindsey, J., Batson, J., Denison, C., et al.